Ad Noctum: Chapter 9

 Weird and beautiful.

-It looked like a web of light.
-A rainbow network of nodes with an evolving wave function ghosting prismatically overtop it.
+A rainbow network of nodes shone beneath a ghostly wave function.
 As he watched, a central node went dark.

 “Rush is the dark node?”
-Volker murmured, his brows knit.
-“He shouldn’t be dark, is maybe what you’re saying?
+Volker frowned.
+“He shouldn’t be dark, is what you’re saying?
 Is this the Ancient equivalent of you trying to tell me that Little Timmy fell down a well?
 I totally know, man.
-We’re gonna fix him, as best we can.”
+We’re gonna fix him.
+Best as we can.”

 The doors hissed open.